MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 Note that if this policy is enabled, then previous sign-in sessions (which used OneAuth by default) cannot be used.
 Please sign out of those profiles.

 This policy will only take effect on Windows 10 RS1 and RS2.
-On Windows 10 RS3 and above, WAM is used for authentication in Google Chrome by default.
+On Windows 10 RS3 and above, WAM is used for authentication in Microsoft Edge by default.

   #### Supported features: